verdaccio/website/website/translated_docs/es-ES/best-practices.md

       publish: $authenticated
    ```

-In that way, **nobody will take advance of your registry unless is authorized and private packages won't be displayed in the User Interface**.
+That way, **nobody will take advantage of your registry unless it's authorized and private packages won't be displayed in the User Interface**.

 ## Server